 Key Compliance Notes

 While the Core Eligibility Criteria outlined above are critical to determining eligibility, analysis of SBA eligibility does not end there.
+When there are questions about eligibility or collateral, lenders can protect their interests by following legal advice on SBA creditor rights protection.
 There are multiple other keys factors to consider when determining whether a small business is eligible for SBA financing, such as:

 In determining eligibility, SBA Lenders may request and gather information about an Applicant, such as: (i) marital status, (ii) sources of personal income, (iii) alimony and child support, and (iv) spouse’s financial resources.
 SBA Lenders may also obtain an obligor’s spouse’s signature when (x) required by federal or state law, (y) needed to obtain a valid lien on collateral and (z) necessary to protect SBA and SBA Lender interests.
 Further, SBA Lenders must comply with Department of the Treasury regulations for Customer Identification Programs (CIP) and must determine that the Applicant and its owners are not listed on the OFAC sanctions lists at the time of application.